One Word Mantras: Powerful Bija Seed Syllables

 The one word mantras for the seven main chakras are as follows: LAM (root chakra), VAM (sacral chakra), RAM (solar plexus chakra), YAM (heart chakra), HAM (throat chakra), OM (third eye chakra) and OM, AH or ANG (crown chakra).

 A chakra meditation can be created with the chakra seed syllables combined with appropriate instruments for each chakra.
-Listen to this chakra meditation and learn more about Chakra Sounds and Chakras and Musical Instruments.
+Listen to this chakra meditation and learn more about Chakra Sounds.

 One Word Mantras in Vedic Astrology